Champions League: Can Liverpool Deliver After Domestic Glory?

 The Debugged Belief: “League Form = European Form”

-Let’s take a look at the myth below and understand how PL champions actually perform in Champions League:
+Let’s take a look at the myth below and understand how PL champions actually perform in the Champions League:

 • The Myth: Premier League champions are always strong Champions League bets.